Naga-7/Naga-7.github.io/README.md

 ## Quick Notes

-- Mask: *Polygon* Create 3 or more points by left-clicking on the canvas, to fill the polygon, press *a* or *A*.
+- Mask - *Polygon*: Create 3 or more points by left-clicking on the canvas, to fill the polygon, press *a* or *A*.

 - Base Image:  The conditions will be based on this image.
 On the settings, you can *save* which will put the *Current Image* into *Base Image* or *Reset* which will do the opposite.